-His doctoral work is examining the lives of people who have been criminally charged and/or prosecuted in relation to not disclosing their HIV-positive status to sex partners in Canada.
+His doctoral work examined the lives of people who have been criminally charged and/or prosecuted in relation to not disclosing their HIV-positive status to sex partners in Canada.
 His work has been supported through a range of awards, including the Concordia Public Scholars program, Canadian Institutes of Health Research (CIHR) doctoral HIV/AIDS Community-Based Research Award, and the Institute for Anarchist Studies Grant for Radical Writers.
 Alexander is a current steering committee member of AIDS ACTION NOW! and the Canadian Coalition to Reform HIV Criminalization.

 Contact me at: email@example.com